deepaghera001/GST-invoice-tool/INSTRUCTIONS.md

 Adding a new document type involves 3 main steps:
 1. Create a JSON template
-2. Create a PDF generator function
+2. Create a PDF generator class
 3. Update the form component (or create new one)

 ## Step 1: Create JSON Template